BenCStokes/AdventOfCode2024/README.md

 # Advent of Code 2024
-I'm solving Advent of Code 2024 in various programming languages (listed below).
+I'm solving Advent of Code 2024 in Haskell (and maybe other languages; so far I've also done Day 1 in Rust).

-## Day 1
-- Haskell
-- Rust

-## Day 2
-- Haskell
+# Progress
+I have completed days 1 to 3.